 Sanz was also part of a team of journalists who reported for FLDemocracy2012.com, a joint venture of The E.W.
 Scripps Company, its Florida television stations, the Scripps Treasure Coast Newspapers and the Naples Daily News.
 At The E.W.
 Scripps Company, Sanz covered milestones in the American space program, including the inaugural SpaceX mission to the International Space Station and the construction of the Orion spacecraft.
-His reports aired on WPTV-TV and WFLX-TV in South Florida, WFTS-TV in Tampa and other Scripps television stations in the United States.
+His reports aired on WPTV-TV and WFLX-TV in South Florida, WFTS-TV in Tampa, KNXV-TV in Phoenix and other Scripps television stations in the United States.

 He joined The E.W.
 Scripps Company from KHOU-TV in Houston, where he covered Harris County government, Houston City Hall and NASA.
 At KHOU, Sanz contributed a wide range of enterprise, general assignment and breaking news reports, and filled in on the anchor desk.
 He covered the 2010 midterm election and the 2008 presidential election, and was part of the KHOU news team honored by the Radio Television Digital News Association with two Edward R. Murrow Awards for its coverage of wildfires in Texas.
 He was the first journalist to broadcast live from Grimes County, Texas, as wildfires threatened three counties near Houston in 2011.
 His first reports, streamed via broadband, were part of the "Texas on Fire" coverage honored by RTDNA.
 He was nominated for a Lone Star EMMY Award in 2011 for his coverage of spot news.
 He was also honored by the Texas Associated Press Broadcasters for spot news coverage and for his coverage of breaking news, homeland security, NASA and and the January 12, 2010, earthquake in Haiti.
 In 2011, Sanz was part of the KHOU 11 News This Morning team honored as the best morning newscast in Texas.
 That year, he was also nominated for the Texas Farm Bureau Excellence in Journalism award for his coverage of Brazoria and Galveston counties.